dmitrygunyashov/cryptopay-api/README.md

 The base URL for all calls is `https://cryptopay.me/api/v1/`.
 A complete URL would look like this `https://cryptopay.me/api/v1/invoice/3a7bc1b2-9b7e-4dc3-9ffc-b3c08962ff4d`.

-## Formats and required HTTP request headers
+## Formats and required HTTPS request headers

-The API will answer with JSON or empty responses.
-It expects parameters to be passed in JSON with the correct `Content-Type: application/json` being set
+Cryptopay API will respond with JSON payload.
+It expects parameters to be passed in JSON with the correct `Content-Type: application/json` being set.

 ## Rate-limiting